 Natural Gas Policy Act of 1978

-The Natural Gas Policy Act (NGPA) granted the Federal Energy Regulatory Commission (FERC) authority over intrastate as well as interstate natural gas production.
-The main goals of the Act are: Creating a single national natural gas market; Equalizing supply with demand; and Allowing market forces to establish the wellhead price of natural gas. – See more at: http://energylaw.uslegal.com/government-regulation-and-programs.
+The Natural Gas Policy Act (NGPA) granted the Federal Energy Regulatory Commission (FERC) authority over intrastate, as well as interstate, natural gas production.

 Outer Continental Shelf Lands Act Amendment

-The original act set up a framework for oil and natural gas leasing, exploration, and development activities on the outer continental shelf of the U.S. The amendment of 1978 required the secretary of the interior to submit an assessment each year of the cumulative effects of these activities on the human, marine, and coastal environments, and provided environmental oversight.
+This act set up a framework for oil and natural gas leasing, exploration, and development activities on the outer continental shelf of the U.S.

 Surface Mining and Reclamation Act

-This act regulated surface coal mining operations and required that adverse impacts on fish, wildlife and related environmental values be minimized.
-It also created an Abandoned Mine Reclamation Fund, which is used to restore and reclaim land and water resources affected by mining operations.
+This act regulated surface coal mining operations and required that adverse impacts on fish, wildlife and the environment be minimized.

 Youth Conservation Corps Act

-This act authorized a program employing young adults to work 90 days a year on federal parks and lands, where they are able to enhance the natural resources and appreciate the environment and the American heritage.
-It also made funding available for states to initiate similar programs directed toward state lands and waterways.
+This act authorized a program employing young adults to work 90 days a year on federal parks and lands, to enhance natural resources and appreciation for the environment.